localstack/docs/content/en/aws/managed-streaming-for-kafka/index.md

 Run the following command in the bin folder, replacing `BootstrapBrokerStringTls` with the value that you obtained when you ran the previous command.

 {{< command >}}
-./kafka-console-producer.sh --broker-list BootstrapBrokerStringTls --producer.config client.properties --topic LocalStackMSKTopic
+./kafka-console-producer.sh --broker-list BootstrapBrokerStringTls --producer.config client.properties --topic LocalMSKTopic
 {{< / command >}}

 Enter any message that you want, and press Enter.
 Repeat this step two or three times.
 Every time you enter a line and press Enter, that line is sent to your Apache Kafka cluster as a separate message.